-You'll learn through participation in lectures, tutorials, seminars, workshops, role play, case studies, case projects and site visits.
-Students also take part in innovative industry based projects and will have the opportunity to present work to a professional audience.
-A residential field trip is undertaken in the second year of the course.
-Your progress will be monitored through reports, essays, presentations, exams and case study analysis.
+You will be taught through a series of lectures, tutorials, seminars, workshops, role play, case studies, case projects, site visits and fieldwork trips.
+You can also take part in innovative industry based projects and will have the opportunity to present work to a professional audience.
+Assessment will include exams, oral presentations, case studies, in-class tests, reports, essays and case study analysis.

 The Business School was opened in 2010 at a cost of £17m and is the most eco-friendly building on campus.
 It's a state-of-the art facility and provides you with a modern, professional environment in which to learn and develop.
 Located right next to the Huddersfield Narrow Canal it's in a leafy and picturesque location at the heart of the campus.

 The Learning Development Group (LDG) offer a dedicated service helping our students to improve their academic skills in areas such as referencing, presentations skills, time-management, academic reading, referencing or academic writing.

 Our Placement Office works with national and international employers to ensure excellent work experience opportunities are available to our students on sandwich courses as well as giving advice in areas such as interview skills and preparing CV's and covering letters.